DriftRec: Adapting diffusion models to blind JPEG restoration

 For JPEG restoration specifically, recent methods often utilize knowledge about the corruption operation, such as \aclu{qf} estimates~\cite{jiang2021towards} or the quantization matrices stored in each image~\cite{ehrlich2020quantization,kawar2022jpeg}.
-Methods that rely on JPEG-internal information being available cannot easily be applied to many images typically encountered online, which have been edited, re-compressed or saved in other formats before or after JPEG compression.
-We intentionally design our approach such that it is applicable to other complex corruptions that are not known or easily modeled, and to determine the achievable performance in the fully blind setting.
+Methods that rely on JPEG-internal information being available cannot easily be applied to many images typically encountered online, which have been edited, re-compressed, or saved in other formats before or after JPEG compression.
+We intentionally design our approach such that it can be applied to complex corruptions that are not known or easily modeled, and to determine the achievable performance in the fully blind setting.
 Other recent blind approaches include the optimization- and unfolding-based methods \cite{fu2021model} and \cite{fu2021learning} which, in contrast to our method, have however both only been trained and tested for a small selection of \acp{qf}, and FBCNN \cite{jiang2021towards} which, as we will show, degrades in the blind doubly-compressed JPEG scenario and tends to produce blurry outputs for low \acp{qf}.

-In~\cite{saharia2022palette}, the authors devise a diffusion model for image-to-image translation called \emph{Palette}, and also briefly evaluate their approach for blind JPEG restoration.
-In contrast to our work, Palette does not adapt the stochastic processes to the task, but simply uses the corrupted images as conditioning information to generate reconstructions, letting their sampling process start from an unstructured Gaussian prior.
-Consequently, their approach uses 10 times as many DNN evaluations as our method, which impacts runtime performance by a similar factor.
-Palette also uses around 8.5 times as many DNN parameters (552\,M) as our models.